Evolutionary approaches to schizophrenia: Main explanations

 There are several evolutionary theories related to schizophrenia spanning time from when Homo erectus gained control of fire onward to the modern day.
-The first theory related to schizophrenia is Byproduct theories, which are a specific type of theory put forward by various scientists.
+The first theory related to schizophrenia is Byproduct theories.
 These theories portray the disorder as a consequence of other, separate evolutionary changes.
 One anthropologist putting forward this theory, Crow, states that schizophrenia is a result from incomplete hemispheric specialization due to selection of genes relating to language.
 While another scientist, Burns, follows that schizophrenia is related to modified cortical connectivity which is vital for the development of the 'social brain.
 Finally Horrobin argues that ancient mutations are what developed linguistic, creative and shamanic ability which in turn can potentially cause deficits in lipid metabolism or as it is termed in modern times Schizophrenia.

 Another evolutionary theory which connects with the development of modern-day schizophrenia are Balance theories which hypothesizes that schizophrenia's negative aspects are balanced by benefits.
 These benefits yield valued personality traits or yet again shamanism a desired and mystic ability of the past.
 Though an evolutionary theory in its own, analysis of balance theory does not show this route as a possibility.
 Folklore accounts mention wise fools and clever madmen but do not connect such a characteristic to motifs combining psychosis and creativity, aspects believed to be borne from schizophrenia.

 A third theory relating to schizophrenia is group selection theory which describes 'psychosis' alleles provide advantages to groups, outweighing any disadvantages.
 This theory then goes further and states that as a result of this grouping, humans that have specific genes replaced groups that lacked those genes.
 Additionally, this theory uses elements based on byproduct theories and balance theories.
 Environmental change theories also rely on schizophrenia-type alleles providing more benefits to our ancestors than to our modern selves.
 Some who support this theory say that it was modernization which actually generated the disorder itself.
 While the environmental change theory does explain how the development of schizophrenia survived through to modern times this claim as a whole through historical, anthropological and clinical perspectives the theory has been deemed inconclusive.